openstack/bifrost/CONTRIBUTING.rst

 Contributing Code
 -----------------

-Bifrost requires a valid OpenStack contributor agreement to be signed before code can be accepted.
+In order to contribute to the bifrost project, you need to adhere to the `Developer Certificate of Origin`_.
+OpenStack utilizes the Developer Certificate of Origin (DCO) as a lightweight means to confirm that you are entitled to contribute the code you submit.
+This ensures that you are providing your contributions under the project's license and that you have the right to do so.
 Details can be found in the development workflow link above.

+.. _Developer Certificate of Origin: https://developercertificate.org/

 Code isn't committed directly (so pull requests won't work); instead, the code is submitted for review through Gerrit via git review, and once its